 First impressions are everything; a beautifully burnished first page that immediately communicates the voice of the novel means it’s much more likely I’ll turn to read the second page (and third and fourth and fifth…).
 A first draft very rarely achieves this.

-Our creative writing courses include advice and guidance from the literary agents at C+W and CB.
+Our creative writing courses include advice and guidance from the literary agents at C&W and Curtis Brown.
 To find out about the courses we run, click here.

 Or try our Edit & Pitch Your Novel course, the 6-week online course will show you how to raise your game through the process of editing and redrafting, and prepare your pitch for agents and publishers.